Ex-Crypto CEO Bankman-Fried pleads not guilty to fraud, other crimes | www.lokmattimes.com

 Ex-Crypto CEO Bankman-Fried pleads not guilty to fraud, other crimes

-The founder of collapsed crypto exchange FTX, Sam Bankman-Fried pleaded guilty on Tuesday to wire fraud and securities fraud ...
+The founder of collapsed crypto exchange FTX, Sam Bankman-Fried pleaded not guilty on Tuesday to wire fraud and securities ...

 Prosecutors alleged that Fried was illegally using his customer's money to purchase real estate, political donations and investments at his hedge fund, Alameda Research.